 1) How does Hashem judge this situation.
 On the one hand the person was davening to Hashem in sincerity, but at the same time he was disturbing many other people in a situation where total quiet was a possibility.

 2) I need to work more on my davening.
 If I really worked on it, I could daven anywhere without being distracted.
 Perhaps wanting or needing silence is really a deficiency in my davening.

 3) We’re in Golus and even if we’re at the perfect place and the perfect time, it’s our souls that need correcting.
 That begins with me working on caring about this unknown individual as much before the Shemoneh Esrai as after.
-He’s a great Yid who made the same journey I did to daven at the perfect place and the perfect time.
+He’s a great Yid who made the same journey I did to daven at this awesome place and time.
 Even if he was mistaken in this one act, I make plenty of mistakes myself and I hope people judge me favorably.

 So at the end of the day, maybe it was better that there was no silence.
-After all time, place and silence are external and davening is an internal act.
-And becoming a little more forgiving from this incident is probably more important than finding the perfect Time, Space and Soul at the Kotel.
+After all place, time and silence are external and davening is an internal act.
+And becoming a little more forgiving from this incident is probably more important than finding the perfect Place, Time and Soul at the Kotel.